philanc/plc/README.md

 ### Recent changes

+May 2023

+Added *Ascon-128*.
+Ascon offers authenticated encryption with associated data (AEAD), hash, XOF, MAC and PRF.
+Ascon has won the NIST Lightweight Cryptography competition (2023) and the CAESAR competition (2019) for lightweight authenticated encryption.

 December 2018

-* Added XChaCha20 encryption (in plc/chacha20.lua)
+* Added *XChaCha20* encryption (in plc/chacha20.lua)

 October 2018